MicrobialGenomics-IrsicaixaOrg/ViCroSeq/README.md

 ## Running the test

-**pCrossCont.sh**   arg1: "path where RawData directory is located"      arg2: "Sequenced virus HIV, HBV or HCV"      arg3: Minimum sequence length to filter (between 100 and 500)    arg4: "Project's name (please, only one word)."
+**pCrossCont.sh**   arg1: "path where RawData directory is located"      arg2: "Sequenced virus: HIV, HBV or HCV"      arg3: Minimum sequence length to filter (between 100 and 500)    arg4: "Project's name (please, only one word)."

 `Ex:`